 Global Use of Measurement Systems

 In recent years, there has been a growing movement towards greater adoption of the metric system in the United States.
-This is driven by the increasing globalization of trade and the need for consistency in international standards.
-However, the transition has been slow due to cultural and economic factors.
+On top of that, this is driven by the increasing globalization of trade and the need for consistency in international standards.
+That said, the transition has been slow due to cultural and economic factors.

 Online Conversion Tools